-Marvin Rees, mayor of Bristol, England, population 454,000, is the person of African descent who currently leads the largest city in Europe.
+Since 2016, Marvin Jonathan Rees, a member of the British Labour Party, has presided as mayor of Bristol, England.
 Born in April 1972, he and his younger sister were raised in Lawrence Weston and Eastern, two of the poorer wards in the city, by his single mother, Janet Rees, a nurse.
 His father, Valentine Rees, arrived in Britain from Jamaica in the 1960s at age twelve and could recall seeing signs that read “No Irish, No Blacks, No Dogs.”
 His son withstood the racism of neighbors but nonetheless excelled in school.
 A minor eye defect thwarted Rees’ ambition to become an officer in the Royal Marines.
 Instead, he set off to the University of Wales in Swansea, Wales where he earned a master’s degree in political theory and government.
-In 2001, he was awarded the master’s degree in global economic development at Eastern University near Philadelphia, Pennsylvania; and he briefly attended Yale University on a World Fellowship.
+In 2001, he was awarded a master’s degree in global economic development at Eastern University near Philadelphia, Pennsylvania; and he briefly attended Yale University on a World Fellowship.

 While in the United States, Rees was an assistant at Sojourner Community Center in Philadelphia and a youth coordinator at Tearfund, an evangelical Christian charity.
 He later served as an assistant to Tony Campolo, an adviser of President Bill Clinton, organizing faith-based groups in response to welfare reform.